How We Became Mortgage-Free In Five Years

 This was just in case something happened to one of our jobs or if we became ill.

-Thankfully, we took that route as one of us got sick and had to live off of one income to pay our mortgage and bills.
+Thankfully, we took that route as one of us got sick and had to live off one income to pay our mortgage and bills.

 We played it safe, but we also got a steal of a deal in a sought-after area in a big city but tucked away from the hectic life.